PopFlaviuCiprian/Ansible_AWS/Readme.md

 ```
 final_project_devops
-├── ansible_key_frankfurt.pem         ( ssh_key_file for connecting to the controller_node and nodes 1, 2, 3 )
+├── ssh_key_name.pem         ( ssh_key_file for connecting to the controller_node and nodes 1, 2, 3 )
-├── backup_folder                     ( name of the backup folder )
+├── backup_folder
-│   ├── ansible_key_frankfurt.pem
+│   ├── ssh_key_name.pem
 │   ├── hosts.ini                     ( Inventory file with all the hosts )
 │   ├── install_packages_v2.yml       ( Playbook file with all the tasks )
 │   ├── main.tf                       ( Terraform file containing all the infrastructure configuration )
-│   └── sensitive_info.yaml           ( Encripted file with the credentials from docker hub )
+│   └── encrypted_file.yaml           ( Encripted file with the credentials from docker hub )
 ├── hosts.ini
 ├── install_packages_v2.yml
 ├── main.tf
-├── sensitive_info.yaml
-├── terraform.tfstate
+├── encrypted_file.yaml
-└── terraform.tfstate.backup

 ```

 - The files appear 2 times because i always work with a backup_folder ( and of course the "key.pem" will not appear in github for security reasons )